 - including proficiency with a wood shaper (0.1mm settings precision in less than 20 min)

 Overall, preparing for this exam and passing it was quite challenging.
-Beside the obvious challenge due to time constraint (I did not spend a full year on it!), it was also quite hard to obtain reliable information on stuff like furniture styles (no reference book!), technical drawing, etc. Surpinsingly, the reference book for cabinetmaking (French style) is from 1960!
+Besides the obvious challenge due to time constraint (I did not spend a full year on it!), it was also quite hard to obtain reliable information on stuff like furniture styles (no reference book!), technical drawing, etc. Surprisingly, the reference book for cabinetmaking (French style) is from 1960!

 I also had to learn how to draw to present design ideas and concepts for a furniture.
 I found this part very useful in many matters beside woodworking.

 Last, I spend a large amount of time finding and preparing tools for the exam.
 Hand planes, chisel, drawing knife, measuring tools, etc. Most of the things bought in flea market or the French craiglist, then refurbished.

 It was a very interesting experiment, because it pushed me to explore and formalize a lot of things I had been doing intuitively but without too much thinking.